User login

 • According to RealtTrac, for April 2011, the County of Kern has one in every 172 in a home foreclosure.

-The median Kern County household income for 2009 was $46,938 of that 22.2% live below poverty according to the US Census Burearu.
+The median Kern County household income for 2010 was $47,089 of that 20.6% live below poverty according to the US Census Bureau.
 Families are walking a financial tight-rope with no ability to save for college, a home, or for retirement.
 With your help, United Way of Kern County is working to help these families establish a firm financial footing.
 We are working in collaborative efforts and providing financial support to programs that:

 • Help hard-working people obtain free income tax assistance and claim all the tax benefits they've earned through VITA (Volunteer Income Tax Assistance).